What makes a computer fast and powerful?

 Note: This document helps explain the components within a computer that help make it fast.
 See our troubleshooting a slow computer page if you are need help troubleshooting a slow computer.

 There are several components within a computer that help make it faster and more powerful.
-Below is a list of all the hardware components that help contribute to the performance of a computer.
+Below is a list of the main hardware components that help contribute to the performance of a computer.
 Keep in mind that even the software running on the computer may impact the speed of a computer.

 The overall speed or clock speed of the computer and how fast it is capable of processing data is managed by the computer processor (CPU).
 The computer will be much faster and more powerful when it is capable of executing more instructions every second.
 For example, the first computer processor was the Intel 4004, which was only a 740 kHz processor and capable of processing approximately 92,000 instructions per second.
 Today's processors are multi-core GHz processors capable of processing over 100 billion instructions per second.

 Although today's computers are cable of executing billions of instructions every second, the processor is usually waiting for those instructions from the slower types of memory in the computer.
 Because the RAM and hard disk drive are much slower than the CPU, computer processors and motherboards use cache to transfer instructions between the processor, memory, and components in the computer.
 Cache is the fastest type of memory and a computer with more L2 cache or L3 cache will be capable of storing more instructions and send those instructions to the processor more efficiently.

 A computer with more memory (RAM) will be capable of storing more programs that are currently running in memory.
 If your computer runs out of memory, the computer must swap unused data stored in memory to your hard disk drive until it is needed again.
 This makes each task more complex by adding another extra step and, because the hard drive is the slowest type of memory in the computer, it will decrease the speed even more.